 I finished high school in 2001 and decided to join the U.S. Army.
 In August 2001, I officially wore U.S. Army uniform and received… military training.

 After receiving general and specialized military training, I was sent to a special university to learn Middle Eastern languages.
-When they found that I know a little Farsi and a little English, they said that ‘We would like to send you to a university so that you can learn Arabic.’
+When they found that I know a little Farsi and a little Arabic, they said that ‘We would like to send you to a university so that you can learn Arabic.’

 Afterwards, I entered Iraqi soil as an intelligence analyst and in U.S. Army uniform, and my main mission was to identity a number of people among the country’s officials.